 A recent Albuquerque news report says that it may take years before any construction is started because the DOT is now studying ways to re-do dangerous on and off ramps and potential plans to straighten out the infamous “S-curve.”

 Our Albuquerque office is located a short distance from the Big I and we are all too familiar with its dangers.
 We have helped hundreds of people who were injured on or near the stacked interchange and we are willing to bet that the construction may make it worse before it gets better.
-If you need a New Mexico accident attorney, call us today at (505) 938-2300 for a free consultation.
+If you need help from our New Mexico construction accident lawyers, call us today at (505) 938-2300 for a free consultation.